temporalio/edu-101-typescript-code/exercises/hello-workflow/README.md

 ## Part E: Start the Workflow from the Command Line

-1. Open another terminal window in the environment
+1. Open another terminal window in the environment and change to the `exercises/hello-workflow/practice/src` subdirectory.
 2. Run the following command:

 ```
-$ tctl workflow start \
+$ npm run workflow
-    --workflow_type example \
-    --taskqueue greeting-tasks \
-    --workflow_id my-first-workflow
 ```

-Note that this command starts the Workflow, but it does not wait for it to complete.
+This command starts the Workflow, shows the Workflow's unique identifer, and prints the result of the `greeting` Activity.

 If you have time, continue with the optional part of the exercise below to see how to view the result using `tctl`.